Quantum communication networks with defects in silicon carbide: The silicon carbide platform

-A similar electronic structure and optical transition ${}^2E_u(e)\rightarrow{}^2E_g(g)$ is known for the negatively charged silicon-vacancy PL center~\cite{Sternschulte1994, Goss1996, Neu2011, Gali2013, Hepp2014} and akin group-IV--vacancy PL centers~ (see Refs.~\onlinecite{Thiering2018, Ruf2021} and references therein) in diamond, where resonant excitation between the selected states in the ground state and optical excited state manifolds results in a coherent population trapping, and the so-called $\Lambda$-scheme is employed to initialize and readout the qubit state~\cite{Pingault2014, Rogers2014}.
-The most developed control and realization of the SPI have been demonstrated for the negatively charged silicon-vacancy PL centers among the diamond group-IV--vacancy PL centers~\cite{Becker2016, Pingault2017, Sukachev2017, Becker2018, Sohn2018, Machielse2019, Bhaskar2020}.
-This center has a ZPL at 738~nm (1.68~eV) which requires a conversion to the telecommunication wavelengths for efficient entanglement distribution over optical fibers~\cite{Bersin2023}.
-Based on the similarities in the nature of optical transitions of the diamond silicon-vacancy PL center and the $\alpha$ vanadium PL center, the $\Lambda$-scheme can be carried out to realize the SPI [see Fig.~\ref{fig:defect_molecule}(d)].
+A similar electronic structure and optical transition ${}^2E_u(e)\rightarrow{}^2E_g(g)$ is known for the negatively charged silicon-vacancy PL center~\cite{Sternschulte1994, Goss1996, Neu2011, Gali2013, Hepp2014} and akin to group-IV--vacancy PL centers~ (see Refs.~\onlinecite{Thiering2018, Ruf2021} and references therein) in diamond: Resonant excitation between the selected states in the ground state and optical excited state manifolds results in coherent population trapping, and a so-called $\Lambda$-scheme can be used to control the qubit state~\cite{Pingault2014, Rogers2014}.
+The most developed realizations of the SPI have been demonstrated for the negatively charged silicon-vacancy PL centers among the diamond group-IV--vacancy PL centers~\cite{Becker2016, Pingault2017, Sukachev2017, Becker2018, Sohn2018, Machielse2019, Bhaskar2020}.
+This center has a ZPL at 738~nm (1.68~eV) which requires a frequency conversion to telecommunication wavelengths for efficient entanglement distribution over optical fibers~\cite{Bersin2023}.
+Based on the similarities in the nature of optical transitions of the diamond silicon-vacancy PL center and the $\alpha$ vanadium PL center, several techniques can be transferred to realize the SPI [see Fig.~\ref{fig:defect_molecule}(d)].
 It comes with a significant advantage over the diamond group-IV--vacancy centers, as the $\alpha$ center's ZPL at 1278~nm (0.97~eV) falls into the telecommunication O-band, removing the need for complex and inefficient nonlinear wavelength conversion systems.
 We note that standard SMF-28 telecom fibers enable single-mode propagation both for O- and C-band photons: this is practically very convenient as the (largely unoccupied) O-band can be used for the single-photon-level quantum channel, and the C-band for the required classical channel, avoiding cross-talk.